-- Determining which individuals are to be responsible for inviting new users and user groups to the VDR and whether these individuals are to be given the necessary rights for inviting outside users to the VDR directly (as administrators of the VDR) or through a request to an administrator (via email for example) handled outside of the data room. - Defining which individuals are to be responsible for disabling access to the data room for users and groups when their participation in the M&A transaction is no longer relevant. - Deciding which individuals are to be responsible for answering questions from users in the room.
-Also determining the process for ensuring that questions are answered in a timely manner. - Choosing which individuals are responsible for keeping content in the room up-to-date and whether these individuals are to be given upload permissions for the folders they are required to renew. - If internal staff without administrative rights can upload files to the data room, determining whether a preparation folder is to be created in the VDR where files can be reviewed internally before going live or whether suggestions are to be handled outside of the data room.
+- Which individuals are to be responsible for inviting new users and user groups to the VDR and whether these individuals are to be given the necessary rights for inviting outside users to the VDR directly (as administrators of the VDR) or through a request to an administrator (via email for example) handled outside of the data room. - Which individuals are to be responsible for disabling access to the data room for users and groups when their participation in the M&A transaction is no longer relevant. - Which individuals are to be responsible for answering questions from users in the room.
+Also determine the process for ensuring that questions are answered in a timely manner. - Which individuals are responsible for keeping content in the room up-to-date and whether these individuals are to be given upload permissions for the folders they are required to renew. - Internal staff without administrative rights can upload files to the data room.
+Determine whether a preparation folder is to be created in the VDR where files can be reviewed internally before going live or whether suggestions are to be handled outside of the data room.